Hong Yun-Sook

-Life
+Biography

-Although born in North Korea, Hong Yun-Sook has lived in Seoul most of her life.
-Upon graduating from DongDuk Girls’ School and Seoul Women's Teachers College (경성 여자 사범학교, 1944), she worked as a teacher for a few years before beginning her studies at the Seoul National University College of Education.
+Hong was born in 1925 in Chongju, Heianhoku Province, Korea, Empire of Japan.
+She lived in Seoul most of her life.
+Upon graduating from DongDuk Girls' School and Seoul Women's Teachers College (경성 여자 사범학교, 1944), she worked as a teacher for a few years before beginning her studies at the Seoul National University College of Education.
 She was an active member of the Theater Club at the college, acted as the first secretary, and played many roles on stage as well as writing plays.
 She was unable to finish her education, however, due to the outbreak of the Korean War.
 Hong Yunsuk later served as president of Korean Women Writers' Association (Hangug-yeoryu-munhag-inhoe) and Korean Poets Society (Hangugsi-inhyeobhoe).
 Her literary and political foundations were established during this period of post WWII and pre-Korean War.
 Throughout her life, she worked as a teacher, reporter, and a lecturer at Sangmyung Women's College.